wp-plugins/conveythis-language-translation-plugin/readme.txt

 == Description ==

-Free Translation widget provided by [ConveyThis](http://www.conveythis.com/ "free translation").
+A free translation button provided by [ConveyThis](http://www.conveythis.com/ "free translation") allowing visitors to translate your website into their native language.
 ConveyThis combines Google Translator, Live Translator, Babel Fish, and many other online translators into one small, easy to use button.
 Once installed, the button will appear at the bottom of every post on the main page, as well as at the bottom of the individual posts.

 ConveyThis supports over 30 languages, and we will be adding more soon.